Hart Family Crash: Acquaintances Say Moms Mistreated Kids But Made Them Pose for 'Happy' Facebook Photos

 ‘They Go Back to Looking Lifeless’

 Multiple women spoke with Oregon child welfare workers about the Hart family.
-According to the documents, one alleged that Jennifer Hart “does this thing for her Facebook page, where the kids pose, and are made to look like one big happy family, but after the photo event, the go back to looking lifeless.”
+According to the documents, one alleged that Jennifer Hart “does this thing for her Facebook page, where the kids pose, and are made to look like one big happy family, but after the photo event, they go back to looking lifeless.”

 (None of the women who made allegations were identified by name in the documents.)